 - There are no trial or free versions, which is somewhat offset by its reasonable pricing.

-In short, Posteo is an affordable, customizable, and secure service that's a good option for users on a budget.
+Overall, Posteo is an affordable, customizable, and secure option for budget-conscious users.

 + Pros